Our Church School

 Teaching should equip pupils to think critically, ask perceptive questions, formulate reasoned opinion and handle controversial issues and truth claims.
 It should provide pupils with the opportunity to pursue a personal quest for meaning, purpose and value and to develop an understanding of, and respect for, different beliefs and lifestyles.
 The development of human cultures and the lives of millions of people have been influenced by religions and beliefs; RE enables pupils to recognise this and respond to it so that they can learn more about themselves and their place in the world.
 The subject has a key role in enabling pupils to achieve and in preparing them for the opportunities, responsibilities and experiences of life.

 Our School RE curriculum is currently based on ‘Understanding Christianity’ and Essex’ ExploRE resources.
-They study different faiths and also compare the religious views of different faith groups on topics such as rites of passage or festivals.
+Children study different faiths and also compare the religious views of different faith groups on topics such as rites of passage or festivals.

 Our RE lead teacher is Mrs Cowley.